mraquino/loopback-connector-twilio/README.md

     Twilio.send(options, callback);

 **Note**: `options` is defined by the JSON objects in the next two sections:
+**Note**: `The only loopback operation that actually works is /TwilioMessages - Create a new instance of the model and persist it into the data source.
+All other methods are loopback default behavior but not implemented`
 ### Sending a SMS
     {
         type: 'sms',